 BUS-A 328 Introduction to Taxation (3 cr.)
 P: A201 and A202.
-C: X302.
 This course examines the fundamentals of federal income taxation.
 Primary emphasis is on a basic understanding and awareness of the tax law as it applies to individuals.
 Includes an overview of the taxation of corporations, partnerships, and estates and trusts.
 The course introduces students to tax research and the various sources of tax law, including the Internal Revenue Code, regulations, administrative pronouncements, and case law.

-BUS-A 335 Fund Accounting (3 cr.)
+BUS-A 335 Government and Non-Profit Accounting (3 cr.)
 P: A201 and A202.
 Financial management and accounting for nonprofit-seeking entities such as municipal and federal governments, schools, and hospitals.

 BUS-A 337 Computer-Based Accounting Systems (3 cr.)
-P: A311 and S302.
+P: BUS A311 and ECON E280.
 Impact of modern computer systems on analysis and design of accounting information systems.
 Discussion of tools of systems analysis, computer-based systems, and internal controls and applications.
 Focus on microcomputer use.

 BUS-A 380 Professional Practice in Accounting (1-3 cr.)
-P: F301, M301, and P301; junior or senior standing in major area and consent of undergraduate program chairperson.
+P: Junior or senior standing in major area and consent of undergraduate program chairperson.
 Application filed through the coordinator of internships.
 Students receive work experience in cooperating firms or agencies.
 Comprehensive written report required.

 BUS-A 424 Auditing (3 cr.)
-P: A312; I-Core; senior standing.
+P: A312.
 This course provides students with an understanding of (1) the auditing environment and professional ethics, (2) audit reports and the conditions under which alternatives are used, (3) basic auditing concepts, (4) audit evidence and documentation, (5) analytical reviews, (6) the audit risk model, (7) review and documentation of internal controls, (8) audits of cycles, (9) statistical sampling, and (10) audit objectives and audit procedures for mechanized systems.
 Emphasis is on the conceptual development of the subject matter, the nature of professional practice, and the technology of auditing.

 BUS-A 437 Advanced Managerial Accounting (3 cr.)
-P: A325; I-Core; senior standing and consent of instructor.
+P: BUS A325.
 Objective of course is to provide students with advanced managerial accounting knowledge and skills.
 Emphasis is on strategic decision making and management control systems.
 Students will provide case analyses and presentations.